Skip to main content

 How MHS GENESIS will become essential to patients' health journey

 Image of Dr. Robert Marshall, program director of the Department of Defense Clinical Informatics Fellowship at Madigan Army Medical Center.
-Dr. Robert Marshall, program director of the Department of Defense Clinical Informatics Fellowship at Madigan Army Medical Center.
+Dr. Robert Marshall is the program director of the Department of Defense Clinical Informatics Fellowship at Madigan Army Medical Center.

 In 2017, the Military Health System started deploying MHS GENESIS, a new electronic health record, worldwide.